Trauma and the Physical Body

 Choose Better Thoughts

 With all this awareness it’s time to take responsibility for everything in your life, including the thoughts you think about yourself and the world, the beliefs you hold and are living by, and the behaviors that are a result of those thoughts and beliefs.
 With awareness you choose what to think about your health, your body, your fitness level, and the next best step to take toward those things.
 With awareness and the ability to choose positive, high-vibe thoughts, you’ll be creating an energetic environment for whatever you desire to manifest.
-Consciously choosing things like health, wellness, love, joy, gratitude, empowerment, strength and hope is a practice worth mastering.
+Consciously choosing things like health, wellness, love, joy, gratitude, empowerment, strength and hope is a practice worth mastering to embody a healthy body.

 Remember, it is what you think it is.
 So think something good today!